 Key features of candidate sourcing software include finding, screening, and even contacting potential candidates all from one central platform.

-This can be a total game-changer for busy hiring teams.
+This can be a total game-changer for busy hiring managers.

 Every business, and team within it, should be looking to work smarter in 2022.
 Organizations are facing tightening resources due to the economic crisis, and a digital transformation of previously manual tasks is one way to work more efficiently.